Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  .
 If you are new to MS VS, see the notes at the end of this document .
 C# Bug: A DataGridView column called "Name" will instead apply to Form .
-VS Gotcha: See comments at end of MainScreen.Reconciler/Support.cs
+VS Gotcha: See comments at end of MainScreen.Reconciler/Support.cs .
+Run unit tests only in DEBUG mode, as there is some debug code to handle caveats

 Terminology...
  - New-Entry-Row refers to the "Insert Entry" row in the checkbook register